 The first thing to know about caterpillars is that although they are small, they are big eaters.
 That might sound a little silly, considering how tiny they are but they can gorge themselves on a large amount in a relatively short period of time.
 Still, moth larvae — Lawn Armyworm or caterpillars — see your lawn as an all-you-can-eat buffet.

 An idea for how to prevent caterpillars on your lawn is to stay on the lookout for their eggs before hatching.
-Moths like Lawn Armyworm adults are attracted to bright night lights, so it’s essential to look in the right places.
+Moths like Lawn Armyworm adults are attracted to bright night lights, so outdoor lighting may be the way to rid of any unwanted pests.

 Certain species will lay their eggs on the eaves of your roof or the sides of your house — tell-tale signs they may be after your lawn next.
 Butterfly eggs look small, round and yellow and lay in neat little rows close to each other.
 Moth eggs are of a similar size but more egg-shaped and whiter in colour.
 You can pinch off moth eggs and relocate them to save your lawn come hatching time.